ShannonMallory/exercize2/README.md

-# exercize2
-My favorite candy is
+my favorite cnady is kit-kats they're the best